Entering the Abstraction Era: (Optimistic) Predictions for Crypto's Future

 To add to the above point, with scalability solved and seamless interconnectivity, a third factor accelerates adoption: Stablecoins.

-Within the larger picture, this brings about a perfect storm: as better products position themselves in the market, truly decentralized services find PMF, and the market recognizes the value of a crypto economy based on the USD (not obscure, volatile tokens), both building in and using Web3 will become more attractive.
+Within the larger picture, this brings about a perfect storm: as better products position themselves in the crypto market, truly decentralized services find PMF, and the market recognizes the value of a crypto economy based on the USD (not obscure, volatile tokens), both building in and using Web3 will become more attractive.

 As stablecoins grow their market dominance, their convenience advantages are also irrefutable.
 Source: Nic Carter’s research.